IVF Egg Retrieval: Process, Procedure, Recovery, Risks, and More

 Preparing for the procedure:

-Most of the “do’s” and “don’ts” that will help improve the number and quality of eggs retrieved need to happen 30-90+ days prior to your retrieval.
 So, while the night before is certainly important, it’s really what you do three months prior that has the most impact on your success.
-A healthy body is a fertile body: acupuncture, a high-fat fertility diet, and vitamins are important.
+A healthy body is a fertile body: acupuncture, a high-fat fertility diet, and supplemental vitamins are important.

 The day of, relax, stay positive, and give yourself enough time to get to your doctor’s office ahead of time without needing to rush.

-Some common to do’s include:
+Some common to-dos include:

-• to wear comfortable, easy to remove clothing
+• wearing comfortable, easy to remove clothing

-Some important do nots include:
+Some important do-nots include:

-After you check-in, you’ll likely change into a robe or hospital gown and be taken to one of the surgical suites.
+After you check in, you’ll likely change into a robe or hospital gown and be taken to one of the surgical suites.
 Once in the surgical suite, you’ll have blood drawn, complete some paperwork, consult with the nurse, anesthesiologist, surgeon performing the procedure, and a member of the embryology team.

-The nurse will then hook you up to several monitors so that your vital signs can be closely monitored before, during and after the procedure.
+The nurse will then hook you up to several monitors so that your vital signs can be closely monitored before, during, and after the procedure.

 The Surgery

-The Egg retrieval procedure begins with the anesthesiologist administering light intravenous sedation for your comfort.
-During egg retrievals, anesthesiologists use MAC (monitored anesthesia care) as opposed to general anesthesia,.
+The anesthesiologist will use MAC (monitored anesthesia care) as opposed to general anesthesia.
 While general anesthesia requires you to be intubated with an endotracheal tube so you can breathe during surgery, MAC offers deep sedation with no tube and a much faster recovery time.

-Once you are sedated, your surgeon will then use ultrasound with a probe to locate the ovarian follicles.
-Then, using a tiny hollow needle with suction capabilities, your surgeon will guide the needle attached to a catheter through the vaginal wall and drain the fluid from the follicles which contain the developed eggs.
+Then, using a tiny hollow needle with suction capabilities, your surgeon will guide the needle attached to a catheter through the vaginal wall and drain the fluid from the follicles, which contain the developed eggs.

 Once collected, eggs are immediately transported to the IVF lab, where one of the embryologists will locate, isolate, and place your eggs in media where they will continue to develop for a few hours prior to freezing or fertilization.

-Once the retrieval is complete, the anesthesiologist will gently bring you out of sedation and you will be transferred to a recovery room where you’ll continue to be monitored.
-It usually takes 5-10 minutes to come out of sedation, and about 30 minutes to recover, after which point, you are free to go home.
+Once the retrieval is complete, the anesthesiologist will gently bring you out of sedation, and you will be transferred to a recovery room where you’ll continue to be monitored.

 Before you go, one of the clinical team members will tell you how many eggs were retrieved.
 If you have additional questions or require pain medication, you will be taken care of before being discharged.